Isotope vs. DNA Analysis for Cotton Origin: Key Differences, Accuracy & Compliance

 • Often integrated with digital traceability platforms

-Isotope vs DNA Testing: Key Differences Explained
+Isotope vs DNA : Key Differences Explained

 Rather than competing, these approaches are often most effective when used together.

-Isotope analysis provides independent verification of origin
+Cotton isotope testing provides independent verification of geographic origin

 Documentation and digital systems record declared transactions